UNORDINARY CAPE TOWN

 Tomson, 120 Bree St, CBD

-Impossibly delicious South Cantonese food by Andy Kai - be sure to book in advance and go ahead, make life easy for yourself and just order one of each item on the menu - you'll thank us later.
+Impossibly delicious South Cantonese food by Andy Kai - be sure to book in advance and go ahead, make life easy for yourself and just order one of each item on the menu.

 No items found.